Montréal celebrates food all year round

 Je t’aime en chocolat (Annually in February)

 A weekend-long event dedicated to all things chocolate.
 Join chocolate vendors and experience seminars by the Academy of Chocolate and a chocolate fashion show, all for free at Bonsecours Market.
+This decadent event is on hold for 2018 but will be back bigger and better than ever from February 8 to 10, 2019!

 La Poutine Week (Annually in February)